 \subsubsection{Spaces of radial slit configurations}

-Before giving a rigorous definition of the radial slit configuration space $\Rad$ we explain how to arrive at this definition given that one wants to build cobordisms from glueing annuli along cuts.
-The reader may skip this introduction and go directly to Definition \ref{defpreconf}, the definition of the possibly degenerate radial slit preconfigurations.
+Before giving a definition of the radial slit configuration space $\Rad$, we explain how to arrive at it from the perspective of building cobordisms by glueing annuli along cuts.
+The reader may prefer to skip this motivation and go directly to Definition \ref{defpreconf}.

 The simplest cobordism with non-empty incoming and outgoing boundary is the cylinder, with one incoming and one outgoing boundary component.
-Using the theory of harmonic functions, one can see that each annulus is conformally equivalent to one of the following annuli for $R \in (\frac{1}{2\pi},\infty)$ \cite[Corollary 2.13]{hamenstadt} (the reason for the choice of $\frac{1}{2\pi}$ is to facilitate comparison with fat graphs later on):
+Using the theory of harmonic functions, one sees each annulus is conformally equivalent to one of the following annuli for $R \in (\frac{1}{2\pi},\infty)$ \cite[Corollary 2.13]{hamenstadt} (the reason for the choice of $\frac{1}{2\pi}$ is to facilitate comparison with fat graphs later on):